-There are 20bn pairs of shoes made every year.
+There are 20 billion pairs of shoes made every year.
 A study by MIT found that each running shoe produced generates around 30 pounds of carbon dioxide emissions.

-Vivobarefoot shoes are a sustainable footwear company aiming to use 90% sustainable materials across its range by 2020.
+Vivobarefoot Shoes is a sustainable footwear company aiming to use 90% sustainable materials across its range by 2020.
 They use recycled materials from plastic PET bottles to make a lot of the materials for their shoes.

 They have even created the world’s first shoe made from algae.
 The result is a shoe that uses 52% less energy than standard petroleum-based manufacture.

 So, if that particular person in your life enjoys outdoor activities, then they will love Vivobarefoot’s eco-friendly adventure footwear.
 Vivobarefoot makes the perfect shoes (and excellent gifts) for hiking, training, and other activities using sustainable vegan materials.